josdejong/mathjs/README.md

 To update the website with the latest version of math.js:

+- Update the version number of math.js in package.json.

-- Install the latest math.js via npm:
+- Install the dependencies via npm:

       npm install